-- i. is appropriate to its setting in terms of scale, height and massing; - ii. is demonstrated to be sustainable, having regard to the settlement hierarchy; and - iii. makes an appropriate use of a brownfield site, or - iv. is infill and surrounded by existing development; and - v. there is no adverse impact on the Conservation Area and Listed Buildings. - 8.7 The Local Plan Policy S6 determines that some of East Devon's larger villages will have a built-up area boundary along with the towns of the district.
+- v. buildings should be designed to a high level of energy efficiency aiming towards zero carbon; - vi. the development proposal should be appropriate to its setting in terms of scale, height and massing and choice of materials; - vii. opportunities should be encouraged to integrate bee bricks, bat and swift boxes in a suitable position within the development; and - viii. proposals should consider the need to design out crime, disorder and anti-social behaviour to ensure ongoing community safety and cohesion. - 8.7 The Local Plan Policy S6 - determines that some of East Devon's larger villages will have a built-up area boundary along with the towns of the district.
 They are defined in the East Devon Villages Plan, a development plan document.
-Inevitably Colyton, has been provided with a built-up area boundary (see Map 7), which is considered appropriate to accommodate growth and development.
-It has been defined using the standard criteria adopted for the task.
-Colyford has not been similarly delineated and therefore, in strategic policy terms, it is regarded as part of the 'countryside' and subject to Local Plan Policy S7, which limits development to that which "would not harm the distinctive landscape, amenity and environmental qualities within which it is located". - 8.8 Local Plan Policy S6 states that "where a local community prepare a Neighbourhood Plan they may specifically allocate sites and/or include criteria based or other policies for promoting development/land uses beyond the [built-up area] boundary.
-Such 'outside of boundaries' policy provision would supersede relevant constraint considerations set out in 'Strategy 7 Development in the Countryside' and also other relevant constraint policies". - 8.9 Colyton Parish Council raised no objection to having a built-up area boundary for Colyton or the implications of Local Plan Policies S6 and S7 on the development prospects for the Parish.
-In 2015 we did give notice to the local planning authority that we were in the process of preparing a neighbourhood plan, which does provide us the opportunity to review built-up area boundaries and the overall development strategy for the Parish, as long as we remain in conformity with the area's strategic planning policies. - 8.10 After due review and consideration of the housing requirements set by the Local Plan (see paragraph 8.4), it has been concluded that further housing development in the Parish should generally be restricted to land within the defined built-up area of Colyton. - 8.11 Policy Coly6 acknowledges our support for the Local Plan and NPPF (para.
-118), which gives substantial weight to the value of using suitable brownfield land within settlements for homes and other identified needs.
-It provides support in principal for development within the Colyton built-up area boundary, provided it is appropriate in scale and meets our basic sustainability criteria.
+Inevitably Colyton, has been provided with a built-up area boundary (see Map 8), which is considered appropriate to accommodate growth and development.
+It has been defined using the standard criteria adopted for the task28.
+Colyford has not been similarly delineated and therefore, in strategic policy terms, it is regarded as part of the 'countryside' and subject to Local Plan Policy S7, which limits development to that which "would not harm the distinctive landscape, amenity and environmental qualities within which it is located". - Local Plan Policy S6 states that "where a local community prepare a Neighbourhood Plan they 8.8 may specifically allocate sites and/or include criteria based or other policies for promoting development/land uses beyond the [built-up area] boundary.
+Such 'outside of boundaries' policy provision would supersede relevant constraint considerations set out in 'Strategy 7 - Development in the Countryside' and also other relevant constraint policies". - 8.9 Colyton Parish Council raised no objection to having a built-up area boundary for Colyton or the implications of Local Plan Policies S6 and S7 on the development prospects for the Parish.
+In 2015 we did give notice to the local planning authority that we were in the process of preparing a neighbourhood plan, which does provide us the opportunity to review built-up area boundaries and the overall development strategy for the Parish, as long as we remain in conformity with the area's strategic planning policies.

-http://eastdevon.gov.uk/media/1792814/revised-buab-methodology-feb-16.pdf
+28 http://eastdevon.gov.uk/media/1792814/revised-buab-methodology-feb-16.pdf